ajdlc/my-fridge/README.md

 This application is a demonstration of making API calls for a Front End Application

 ## API's Used
-Unsplash API
+- Unsplash API
+_api key is required_
-Edamam Recipe Search API
+- Edamam Recipe Search API
+_api key is required_

 ## Frameworks
-Vue.js
+- Vue.js
-Vuetify.js
+- Vuetify.js